sdatspun2/error-catalog-service/README.md

 #### Error Catalog

 An Error Catalog has a namespace, language and a collection of error metadata for the namespace.
 There SHOULD be an Error Catalog for a default language (e.g. `en_US`).
-There chould be one or more language-specific catalog as needed.
+There could be one or more language-specific catalog as needed.

 ## Custom Extensions for OpenAPI Specification

 [OpenAPI](https://swagger.io/specification/) Specification allows [extensions](https://swagger.io/specification/#specification-extensions).
 For Error Discovery Service, we have identified two extensions.
-Using an [OpenAPI Document](https://swagger.io/specification/#definitions) that is annotated with these 2 extensions, various tool/components/systems including but not limited to API portal, microservice exposing the API, CI/CD utilities and QA tests can retrieve error metadata from one or more error catalog(s) with the help of Error Discovery Service.
+Using an [OpenAPI Document](https://swagger.io/specification/#definitions) that is annotated with these 2 extensions, various tools or software systems including but not limited to API portal, microservice exposing the API, CI/CD utilities and QA tests can retrieve error metadata from one or more error catalog(s) with the help of the Error Discovery Service.

 1. `x-error-namespaces`
 2. `x-error-ids`